Hannibal's stunning victories against Rome at the Ticinus and Trebia Rivers

 He had vowed to take revenge and made his young son, Hannibal, swear that he would never be a friend of Rome.

 The Second Punic War broke out in 218 BC over a town called Saguntum in Spain.
-Saguntum was a Roman ally, and Hannibal's army attacked and capture it in 219 BC after an eight-month siege.
+Saguntum was a Roman ally, and Hannibal's army attacked and captured it in 219 BC after an eight-month siege.

 Angered by the aggression against the city, the Romans sent diplomats to the city of Carthage and demanded that Hannibal surrender himself to Rome.